Notice of Pre-AIA or AIA Status

 Claims 2-6, 8-12, and 14-18 are rejected on the same basis as claims 1, 7, and 13 because claims 2-6, 8-12, and 14-18 are dependent claims of the independent claims 1, 7, and 13.

-Claims 4, 10, and 16 recites “performing horizontal splicing processing on the first recommendation scores of the plurality of recommendation dimensions to obtain a tiling vector”, “performing third full connection processing on the plurality of encoding features to obtain a third hidden layer feature”, and “performing sixth mapping processing on the third hidden layer feature to obtain the mapping feature with the same dimension as the tiling vector”.
+Claims 4, 10, and 16 recites “performing horizontal splicing processing on the first recommendation scores of the target object for the to-be-recommended information in the plurality of recommendation dimensions to obtain a tiling vector”, “performing third full connection processing on the plurality of encoding features of the to-be-recommended information to obtain a third hidden layer feature”, and “performing sixth mapping processing on the third hidden layer feature to obtain the mapping feature with the same dimension as the tiling vector”.
 Horizontal slicing processing is not clearly defined in the claims.
 From claim 1, the first recommendation scores may already be a vector and it is not clear on what constitutes as a tiling vector.
-Claims 4, 10, and 16 does not disclose what the first recommendation scores are being processed with to obtain a tiling vector.
+Claims 4, 10, and 16 does not disclose how the first recommendation scores are being processed with to obtain a tiling vector.
 Horizontal slicing processing is being interpreted to mean a process to combine data.
 A tiling vector is interpreted to consists of weights that defines the importance of the target objects.

 Third full connection processing is not clearly defined.
 It is assumed there is a second and first full connection processing, but there is no such recitation.
 Similarly, third hidden layer feature suggest there should be a first and second hidden layer feature, but it is not disclosed in the claims.
 Without disclosing the first and second processing steps, the claims are very vague because what constitutes as the third full connection processing to generate third hidden layer feature.
 Third full connection processing is defined as generating a dense vector representing the target object.